 Kernewek of Goonhavern, Cornwall.
 There is not such about this firm on the internet (or about Fosters of Redruth which was apparently set up by the Foster brothers, Michael and Reg, possibly in the 1960’s, with Reg Foster then going his own way and setting up Kernewek pottery).
 Nice stuff – they did things like soap dishes, gurgle jugs and brown (and blue) jugs and so on.
 I understand both companies have now closed down.

 AWS Made in England teapots were nice.
 Again, I assume they have gone?
 I can’t find much about this company on the internet.
 Someone on the internet suggested it is a brand of Hornsea?
-Possibly Arthur Wood Stoke?
+Or possibly Arthur Wood Stoke?
 Or Arthur Wood and Sons?
-Arthur Wood was purchased by Price and Kensington and now part of the Rayware Group and made abroad?
+Arthur Wood was purchased by Price and Kensington and now part of the Rayware Group and made abroad if the brand is used at all.
 Does anyone know anything about AWS?

 EIT England made nice mugs.
 Does anyone know anything about them?
 I assume they have gone?
 I can’t find much about this company on the internet.
 English Ironstone Tableware?